 Roadrunner Park is a 1.5-mile dog-friendly trail in Phoenix, AZ.
-Includes high shade · 98% water proximity.
+Includes leash-required policy details · high shade.
+Elevation gain is about 98 ft.
 Looking for more options in Phoenix dog-friendly trails or across dog-friendly trails across Arizona?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit